josephsieh/ELCImagePickerController/README.md

 [elcPicker release];
 ```

 The `ELCImagePickerController` will return the select images back to the `ELCImagePickerControllerDelegate`.
 The delegate contains methods very similar to the `UIImagePickerControllerDelegate`.
-Instead of returning one dictionary representing a single image the controller sends back an array of similarly structured dictionaries.
+Instead of returning one dictionary representing a single image the controller sends back an array of PHAsset for iOS 8, 9 and similarly structured dictionaries for iOS 7,6.
 The two delegate methods are:

 ```obj-c
 - (void)elcImagePickerController:(ELCImagePickerController *)picker didFinishPickingMediaWithInfo:(NSArray *)info;